 Figure C13.F2.
-Samples of a Primary Relevant Question
+Samples of Primary Relevant Questions

 Did you shoot that man?
 Did you steal any of that money?

 C13.3.2.1.2.
 Secondary Relevant.
 This question tests the examinee's possible indirect involvement in the offense under investigation.
 This involves matters such as evidence connecting, guilty knowledge, or secondary involvement, (See figure C13.F3.)